Because the Ending Is Where Dentistry Gets Honest

 Dentistry appears successful too early.

 A restoration is placed.
 A procedure is completed.
-The record reflects resolution.
+The chart shows resolution.

 The structural outcome has not yet occurred.

 Irreversible treatment is not defined by placement.
-It is defined by structural behavior over time under force.
+It is defined by structural behavior under force across time.

-A clinical decision is structurally correct only if it produces predictable long-term stability under projected force across projected time relative to remaining structure.
+A decision is structurally correct only if it produces predictable long-term stability under projected force across projected time, relative to remaining structure.

-Dentistry becomes honest at the ending because failure exposes threshold position.
-When a cusp fractures, when a root splits, when a previously treated tooth becomes non-restorable, the earlier decision is reclassified by outcome.
+Dentistry becomes honest at the ending.
+Failure exposes threshold position.
+A cusp fractures.
+A root splits.
+A tooth becomes non-restorable.
+The earlier decision is reclassified by outcome.

 By then, structural reserve has already been consumed.